Ravenala madagascariensis (Traveller's Palm) Care Indoors; Watering, Propagation, Problems

 Size

 Outdoors, Traveller's Palm can grow to a height of 30-50 feet.
 Indoors, it grows to a height of 8-10 feet.
 When young it grows fast, therefore, it requires a large space for growth but as it matures is grows much slower.
-It is among the popular tree-like plants for the large spaces.
+It is among popular tree-like plants for the large spaces.

 Flower

 The inflorescence comprises of green bracts and white flower which are less attractive than those on Bird of Paradise.
 The flowers appear in summer, on maturity, after about 10 years.
 Once pollinated, brilliant blue seeds are formed.
-Traveller's Tree is one of the best flowering plants for the indoors.
+Traveller's Tree is one of the favorite flowering plants for the indoors.

 Varieties